TechSavantis/polisparalela/site/content/thinks/planning-a-website-the-8-most-important-questions.md

 ## 2. Do you need to attract new leads from search engines?

-At Tomango, we get the majority of our work through personal recommendation.
+At Polis Paralela, we get the majority of our work through personal recommendation.
 Our conversion rate for enquiries from our website is much lower than from a referral, so we concentrate on where we get the best results - and so should you.
 You might decide that you don't need to rely on search engine results, which could save you a few bob.

 ## 3. Who is the website aimed at?